 The safety and efficacy of Rapamune as a maintenance regimen were assessed following cyclosporine withdrawal at 3 to 4 months after renal transplantation.
 Study 3 was a randomized, multicenter, controlled trial conducted at 57 centers in Australia, Canada, and Europe.
 Five hundred twenty-five (525) patients were enrolled.
 All patients in this study received the tablet formulation.
-This study compared patients who were administered Rapamune, cyclosporine, and corticosteroids continuously with patients who received this same standardized therapy for the first 3 months after transplantation (pre-randomization period) followed by the withdrawal of cyclosporine.
+This study compared patients who were administered Rapamune, cyclosporine, and corticosteroids continuously with patients who received this same standardized therapy for the first 3 months after transplantation (pre-randomization b: Patients who had a graft loss were included in the analysis with GFR set to 0.0.

+period) followed by the withdrawal of cyclosporine.
 During cyclosporine withdrawal, the Rapamune dosages were adjusted to achieve targeted sirolimus whole blood trough concentration ranges (16 to 24 ng/mL until month 12, then 12 to 20 ng/mL thereafter, expressed as chromatographic assay values).
 At 3 months, 430 patients were equally randomized to either continue Rapamune with cyclosporine therapy or to receive Rapamune as a maintenance regimen following cyclosporine withdrawal.